Ross Sheppard High School

 Ross Sheppard High School or École Ross Sheppard (SHEP or Ross Shep) is a high school located in a northwest neighbourhood of Coronation Park, in Edmonton, Alberta, Canada.
-The school colours are Colombia blue and navy blue, and it is represented by a Thunderbird, also known as a T-Bird logo.
+The school colours are Colombia blue and navy blue, and it is represented by a Thunderbird, also known as a T-Bird.
 Outside the school is a totem pole with a T-Bird on top, which has been given by British Columbia's Indigenous elders, representing the school mascot.
 The school serves the needs of over 2,000 students attending grades 10-12, including approximately 35 international students annually.
 Ross Sheppard School's philosophy is based on four pillars - Academics, Arts, Athletics and Service.

 Academics

 Ross Sheppard School offers the standard academic program as well as International Baccalaureate (IB), Physical Education, Careers and Technology, Fine Arts, and practical arts.
 Languages offered other than English include Chinese Mandarin (as part of the ECBEA program), Spanish and all levels in French.

 Ross Sheppard offers the International Baccalaureate (I.B.)
 Diploma Program in addition to the Alberta education curriculum.
 During this year continue in a partial I.B. program, or continue in the regular Alberta education program.
 Most students take the regular Alberta education program while few students take the full program.
 Students complete the I.B. program while fulfilling their Alberta diploma requirements.
 Ross Sheppard also offers French Immersion with the first class graduating in 2008 with a bilingual diploma.

 Partnering with Edmonton Public Schools and Northern Alberta Institute of Technology, Ross Sheppard provides the "Foundations of Health Sciences" course.
 The course allows students to receive hands-on skills in the health care field and to look to a future career in acute and long-term care or other fields with strong communication and interpersonal skills.
 Students can choose to pursue a career in health care immediately, or to study related post-secondary programs.
 Students enrolled in level 2 of the Skills Centre programs are eligible for enrollment to NAIT through the Skill Centre Project.

 According to Fraser Institute, Ross Sheppard is rated as one of the top 10 best high schools out of all 25 public high schools in Edmonton, Alberta, and ninety-ninth out of two hundred sixty-two high schools in Alberta.